Make art a family affair!

 As paper became a widely popular material, the art of paper cutting grew into one of the most important types of Chinese folk art.
 During the New Year, cut paper, also known as cut-outs, are often used to decorate doors and windows.
 Families usually glue cut-out paper to the exterior of windows.
 The light from the inside the homes, shines through cut-out figures in the windows, illuminating the space outside like a lantern.
 Red paper is often used for the cut-outs.
 In Chinese culture, the color red is often associated with happiness.

-This program was made possible by the generosity of The Max M. and Marjorie S. Fisher Foundation, with additional support provided by The Andrea and Charles Bronfman Fund for Families, The Sarah Vierck Mettler Family Fund, and The Samuel Rosenthal Foundation Endowment for Education and Outreach Programs.
+Support for Family Studio was provided by The Andrea and Charles Bronfman Fund for Families, The Sarah Vierck Mettler Family Fund, and The Samuel Rosenthal Foundation Endowment for Education and Outreach Programs.